 Always use manual focus

 You must use manual focus for time-lapse sequences.
 If you leave the camera in autofocus mode (as I did below) the camera will hunt for focus between frames and will probably focus at different distances.
-This results in a pulsing look in the timelapse.
+This results in a pulsing look during the video.
 It looks like it stutters in and out.
-Like the time-lapse below, I’ve ruined several otherwise-good sequences by forgetting to switch to manual focus.
+Like the example below, I’ve ruined several otherwise good sequences by forgetting to switch to manual focus.